mozzarellaV8/dea-mj/readme.md

-# U.S. Drug Enforcement Administration: list of organizations licensed to handle marijuana
+# quick cleaning: DEA list of organizations licensed to handle marijuana

-What follows here is some quick cleaning of data.
-**disclaimer:** R student work

-#### narrative

-[This list](http://birrenbach.com/INSTITUTE/wp-content/uploads/2016/04/16-00257-F-Final.xlsx.pdf) magically appeared in my inbox thanks to [Data is Plural](https://tinyletter.com/data-is-plural)
+[This list](http://birrenbach.com/INSTITUTE/wp-content/uploads/2016/04/16-00257-F-Final.xlsx.pdf) magically appeared in my inbox thanks to [Data is Plural](https://tinyletter.com/data-is-plural).

 So!
 What is here is just some simple tidying of the data in R, geared towards parsing the date observations and prepping the addresses to be geocoded.
 There are a few dirty solutions - ahem, the regex.
-Will be working to learn the regular expressions fully from here on out.
+Will be working to learn regular expressions fully from here on out.

 #### Registration Date wrangling